nabinoli99/java-collections-practice/README.md

 - Core concepts
 - Problem-solving
 - Real-world usage
+- Basic theory

 ## Note
-Code is added based on learning progress and availability of time.
+Code is added based on learning progress and time availability.

 ---
 Consistency matters more than perfection.